Overview

 I led design and research in close partnership with the Product Manager, collaborating with a User Researcher, Copywriter, and Design Manager.

-Using a combination of data insights, competitor analysis, and design critiques, we formed and validated hypotheses through two design concepts tested with users.
+Using data insights, competitor analysis, and design critiques, we formed hypotheses and validated them through 8 remote moderated sessions across desktop and mobile with US and UK participants.

-The original booking page was cluttered, lengthy, and visually inconsistent within the Holiday Lettings experience.
+The original booking page was visually inconsistent within the Holiday Lettings experience.
 Limited clarity around pricing and payment increased the risk of user error, frustration, and drop-off.

 A clean, concise single-page form focused on transparency and upfront visibility of key booking details.